Skip to content

 Cloud-IAM Console - Upload Custom Extension

-Upload your custom extension via Cloud-IAM API
+How to upload your custom extension on Cloud-IAM APIs

-Copy your deployment ID
+Step 1 - Copy your deployment ID

-Get the deployment id
+Cloud-IAM Console - Get the deployment ID

-Get the deployment id
+Cloud-IAM Console - Get the deployment ID

-Build and Execute the API
+Step 2 - Build and Execute the API

 1. Build your custom extension (for the example extension is available in /home/user/projects/cloud-iam/extension/target/extension.jar)